This tutorial covers:

 class.

-The application is now ready and we can run it to test all the endpoints created so far.
+The application is now ready for you to test all the endpoints created so far.
 Run this from the terminal:

 npm run start:dev